There’s a beautiful scripture from Psalm 119:133, “Order my steps in thy word; and let not any inequity have dominion over me.”

 My joy of simplicity comes from whisking matcha in a bowl, feeling my kitty’s weight at the foot of the bed, placing my prayered palms at the spot that is my third eye, and reading a good book.

 As I contemplate the next steps of my journey I ask myself what do I desire to experience in my life.
 For almost 3 decades I have been asking myself “what do I want?”, but the answer to that question is “I want to experience life.”
 Thus the logical next question is, “experience what?”.
 How can one decide in the midst of a constant tug-of-war for your attention, and you’ve forgotten what it means to truly experience the moment.

 This Thanksgiving I am most grateful for my roller coaster ride of a year.
 I traveled to Japan which was certainly a high, and I tripped into the darkness of my mind, which was certainly a low.
 Despite the ups and downs, for the first time in 4 years I am able to experience life again, and allow myself to be guided past inequity as I bathe in the joy of simplicity.

-The following recipes is from my digital cookbook 5 Ingredient Vegan.
-Simple.
+The following simple sweet potato cauliflower soup recipe is from my digital cookbook 5 Ingredient Vegan.

 Simple Sweet Potato Cauliflower Soup

 - 2 sweet potatoes peeled and cubed (about 3 cups)